Qumulo/docs/azure-guide/connecting-to-azure-active-directory-domain-services.md

    {% include note.html content="We recommend giving an administrative role to the user who joins the domain.
 For newly created users, the system requires a password reset when the user logs in to the [Azure portal](https://azure.microsoft.com/en-us/)." %}

 ## Next Steps
 After you deploy your Azure AD DS instance and connect {{site.azure.qumuloOnAzureShort}} to it, you can configure SAML SSO for {{site.azure.qumuloOnAzureShort}}.
-For more information, see [Configuring SAML Single Sign-On (SSO) for Your Qumulo Cluster](https://docs.qumulo.com/administrator-guide/getting-started-qumulo-core/configuring-saml-single-sign-on-sso.html) in the Qumulo Administrator Guide.
+For more information, see [Configuring SAML Single Sign-On (SSO) for Your Qumulo Cluster](https://docs.qumulo.com/administrator-guide/getting-started-qumulo-core/configuring-saml-single-sign-on-sso.html) in the Qumulo On-Premises Administrator Guide.